Searching for Whitopia: Overview

-He spent several months in three such areas: St. George, Utah, Coeur d'Alene, Idaho, and Forsyth County, Georgia.
+Benjamin spent several months in three such areas: St. George, Utah, Coeur d'Alene, Idaho, and Forsyth County, Georgia.
 In each case, he generated a master plan to thoroughly immerse himself in the community's core, with lists of the power brokers, the important groups, and the significant events.
 He tried to volunteer or involve himself with those people and groups.

 Author's experiences

 In St. George, Benjamin rented a house over the telephone in a gated community, La Entrada.

 He took up golfing, fishing and Texas hold 'em.
 He was generally welcomed in every instance, and learned that the dominant topic in St. George was illegal immigration; a local group had been organized to fight immigration, and they held regular rallies.

 In Idaho, Benjamin rented a resort cabin at Lake Coeur d'Alene.
 He found a significant number of retired LAPD officers living there, and also found a significant number of gun owners where he learned to shoot a pistol at the local gun range.

 He spent time at a retreat, the only non-white journalist in the group, at the Council of Aryan Nations compound.
 He was told that the group is not "white-supremacy"; they are "white-segregation" - they merely don't want to live in close proximity to non-white people.
 He noted the preponderance of Confederate flags.

 In Georgia he found the predominant cultural activity revolved around a mega-church, so he involved himself in its activities.
 He felt the most comfortable in this situation, since both blacks and whites in this area are used to seeing the other - as contrasted to the first two sites, where a black person is still a rarity.